Overview of the Examples

 Use of Supplemental Oxygen

-- Equipment malfunctions or improper equipment use can result in hypoxia and potential in-flight medical emergencies; be aware of the signs and symptoms of hypoxia and regularly inspect and maintain oxygen equipment.
+- Equipment malfunctions or improper equipment use can result in hypoxia and potential inflight medical emergencies; be aware of the signs and symptoms of hypoxia and regularly inspect and maintain oxygen equipment.

 Management of Compressed Gas Containers